cboling-zz/onos-restconf-providers/README.md

 ---------------------------------------------------------------------------------------------------------
 # Testing

-To assist in the development of this provider, I created a python *testDevice* flask program to implement a mock RESTCONF device.
+To assist in the development of this provider, I created a python *mockDevice* flask program to implement a mock RESTCONF device.

 ## Dependencies

-Currently, the *testDevice* depends up both the **flask** and **xrd** python packages.
+Currently, the *mockDevice* depends up both the **flask** and **xrd** python packages.

 ## Runtime options

-When ran on the command line with no options (*$ ./testDevice*), the mock RESTCONF device will present a single device accessible on any local IP address over port 8080.
+When ran on the command line with no options (*$ ./mockDevice*), the mock RESTCONF device will present a single device accessible on any local IP address over port 8080.
 This mock device should provide a valid XRD response to a http://<ip-add>/.well-known/host-meta GET request that provides the RESTCONF Root Resource Directory.
 The Root Resource Directory API provides both required entry points (data and